 “Prostaglandin analogs which are lipid compounds that stimulate the anagen, or active phase of hair growth,” adds Washington, D.C. dermatologist Emily Gerson, MD.
 “They also disrupt fat metabolism and cause fat cells to shrink.”

 “These prostaglandin analogs have a propensity to atrophy fat in the superior sulcus and cause a hollow or ‘deepening’ in the area,” adds Beverly Hills, CA oculoplastic surgeon Raymond Douglas, MD, who says while there is a risk of this occuring, it is not necessarily going to happen for every patient.

 Saint Petersburg, FL oculofacial plastic surgeon Jasmine Mohadjer, MD says this only happens around the eye, but it’s not a side effect you see when used in other arease of the face.
 “When used on the brows for instance, we generally don’t see this issue as the skin there is thicker,” she says.

 Can you avoid it?

-“”While periorbital fat loss is a well documented side effect of a class of medications known as prostaglandin analogues, that includes Latisse, luckily this side effect appears to be rare,” says Durado, PR dermatologist Julia Schwartz, MD, who is a dermatological advisor for Ro Derma.
+“While periorbital fat loss is a well documented side effect of a class of medications known as prostaglandin analogues, that includes Latisse, luckily this side effect appears to be rare,” says Dorado, PR dermatologist Julia Schwartz, MD, who is a dermatology advisor for Ro.

 Dr. Schlessinger notes that careful application of drops or serum will likely avoid these complications.
 “However, some over-the-counter lash formulations like Revitalash have lower amounts of prostaglandin analogues and have fewer side effects,” he advises.